Yagavi1994/Siihraz-Shades/README.md

 ## Testing and Challenges:
 - I came across many challenges while creating this website.
 One of the major challenge which I kept facing again and again was positioning the contents in the centre of the page.
 Then after many trial and errors, I learned to create a parent div and give flex values to it helped me to centre the content in many places.
 - I was confused at many places about what unit to use for size of the contents.
 Then I figured out using percentage helps in places where responsiveness is needed and in other places I mostly went with pixels.
-- Initially I struggled a lot with images since it was not uploading when I added it to the Images folder and used it's relative path.
+- Initially I struggled a lot with images since it was not uploading when I added it to the images folder and used it's relative path.
 Then I remebered studying somewhere in lessons about image hosting site.
-And I googled and came across "Imgbb.com" website for image hosting, which helped with all my image issues.
+I googled about the same and came across "Imgbb.com" website for image hosting, which helped to host my image and solve all my issues with it.
 - Whenever I felt like my code is not giving the desired style I want, I would google my query and mostly I would find my answer in it.
 - For Portfolio I wanted to create a gallery which when clicked should open and display the full image.
 I found a YouTube tutorial for the same and followed it to achieve the desired result.
 - Similarly, to create the Masonry Grid of my Portfolio too I followed a YouTube tutorial.
 - In contact page, the contact information was too long for small screens, so when was confused about what to do, got an idea of adding scroll bar to overflowing content which was learnt in lessons helped.
 - I was not aware of form-dump page when clicked submit in the form, my mentor Martina pointed that out and after which I added a form-dump page to my form.
-- I tested my website in all 3 screen sizes and which seems to work without any error.
+- I tested my website in all 3 screen sizes and which seems to work responsively without any error.
-- I tested all my external links which also opens fine in the seperate tabs.
+- I tested all my external links which also opens fine in new tabs.
 - All my images seems to load perfectly without any delay in all browsers and devices.
 - I tested my codes in validator, initially there was few errors about not to use "h1" anywhere other than main heading, stray tags, to use div instead of sections etc., and I corrected all those errors and recieved pass in the same for both HTML and CSS.